tum-i4/latent_space_class_dispersion/README.md

 ### Data

-This folder contains pre-processed datasets that can be used to train mutant models in (/mutagen/).
+This folder should contain pre-processed datasets that can be used to train mutant models in (/mutagen/).

 ### Dataset
 This folder contains dataloading scripts that use base_dataset.py as a base class for loading the MNIST, SVHN, and GTSRB datasets.
 This can be extended to use a new dataset.
 The "corner_case_dataset.py" file contains a data loader for corner case images from fuzzing.